 - Print more words on each page – single space documents when possible, use smaller fonts in larger documents.

 - Reuse “waste” paper – set up a GOOSE (Good on one side, eh?) box in your office for use with scrap paper.

 Share the word – add a message to your email signature: Please consider the environment before printing emails.

 - Consider whether you really need to offer hard copies of course outlines.

 - Provide course outlines online and accept and mark assignments electronically.

 - If you produce a printed course pack, work with librarians to determine if any of the included articles might be available free online.
-The articles could be linked to your blackboard course page for student use.
+The articles could be linked to your Brightspace course page for student use.
 This way students save money, less paper is used too, and faculty and students are making better use of the College electronic data base collections.